Stem, Inc. (NYSE:STEM) Director Anil Tammineedi Sells 50,000 Shares

-Stem, Inc. (NYSE:STEM – Get Rating) Director Anil Tammineedi sold 50,000 shares of the firm’s stock in a transaction on Wednesday, August 10th.
-The shares were sold at an average price of $15.00, for a total transaction of $750,000.00.
-Following the sale, the director now directly owns 4,739,849 shares of the company’s stock, valued at $71,097,735.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Stem, Inc. (NYSE:STEM – Get Rating) Director Anil Tammineedi sold 50,000 shares of the company’s stock in a transaction on Friday, August 12th.
+The shares were sold at an average price of $15.37, for a total transaction of $768,500.00.
+Following the completion of the sale, the director now directly owns 4,689,849 shares in the company, valued at $72,082,979.13.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 About Stem